-Changing consumer attitudes and behaviours
+Changing consumer attitudes and behaviors

-The study shows that changing attitudes are translating into day-to-day behaviour changes among consumers to protect themselves from the growing threat landscape; this starts with how they approach and engage with businesses.
+The study shows that changing attitudes are translating into day-to-day behavior changes among consumers to protect themselves from the growing threat landscape; this starts with how they approach and engage with businesses.
 Across the US and UK, 29% of consumers are now sceptical of businesses operating online, and 39% would now withhold personally identifiable information when engaging with them.
 Yet nearly two-thirds of people (65%) agree that they would use online sites more if there were secure identity verification solutions to help prevent fraud and social abuse.

 When asked what security measures would make them trust a company with their identity online, taking a photo of their ID for instant verification (26%) and use of biometrics or device recognition (43%) are the preferred methods.
-Pressure is therefore mounting on businesses to explore new digital verification methods that offer a robust defence against fraud while reducing friction for consumers.
+Pressure is therefore mounting on businesses to explore new digital verification methods that offer a robust defense against fraud while reducing friction for consumers.